Analysis of Angular-Differential Post-Processing Algorithms for Exoplanet Direct Detection with a Photonic Lantern Nuller: Background

 \subsection{Photonic Lantern Nuller}

 A photonic lantern decomposes the incident signal onto the modes of a few-mode fiber (FMF) face and maps each onto individual single-mode fiber (SMF) ports.
 The spatial variation of the coupling into each port allow us to put limits on the planet’s on sky position and emission within a small field of view around the star.
 The PLN also cancels out the central starlight through the destructive interference within the anti-symmetric ports of a mode-selective photonic lantern, thus ``nulling" the starlight, allowing us to see fainter exoplanets at closer separations.
 For a PLN that uses a 6-port mode-selective photonic lantern, four of the ports are nulled: LP11a, LP11b, LP21a, LP21b (Fig.~\ref{fig:PLNInfo}a), so the useful output signal is a collection of 4 data points of light intensity from the 4 nulled ports of the PLN.
-This results in an overall 1D output signal which includes the intensity contributed by the planet and the star, in contrast to the 2D output image from a coronograph (see Fig ~\ref{fig:PSF_comparison}).
+The throughput curve for the 4 nulled ports of the PLN is shown in Fig.~\ref{fig:PLNInfo}b, overplotted with the individual port throughputs and the combined throughput of all six ports (including the two non-nulled ports).
+The 4-nulled-port throughput peaks around $0.75$--$1.25\,\lambda/D$, demonstrating the instrument’s sensitivity to planets at small inner working angles.
+This results in an overall 1D output signal which includes the intensity contributed by the planet and the star, in contrast to the 2D output image from a coronograph (see Fig.~\ref{fig:PSF_comparison}).
 The simulations shown in Fig. \ref{fig:PSF_comparison} and throughout this work were conducted using the \lstinline{hcipy} package with a circular aperture, with pupil diameter, wavelength, and focal lengths all set to 1.
 The vortex coronagraphs were simulated using \lstinline{VortexCoronagraph} with the desired charge, along with a circular Lyot Stop of diameter 0.95.
 The photonic lantern was simulated by calculating the overlap integral of the focal-plane electric field with the linearly polarized (LP) modes, a basis for modes propagating through circular step-index fibers \cite{lp_mode_def}, which also describes the modes of each port of a MSPL.
 The LP modes are generated using \lstinline{make_LP_modes} with a $V$ number of $1.5\pi$ and a core radius of $1.4 \lambda/D$ (the value that maximizes the planet throughput through the instrument as described in \cite{Xin_2022}).

 The traditional ADI technique relies on two main assumptions about the initial 2-D signals from coronagraphs:

 \begin{itemize} \item The planet's PSF through the coronagraph is rotationally invariant. \item The planet's PSF does not significantly overlap with the stellar host's PSF at high spatial separations. \end{itemize}